scerioli/Global-Preferences-Survey/Article/Article.md

 ## A composed Gender equality Index and related problematics

 The authors in the original article compose a joint measure of gender equality that they denoted as Gender Equality Index (GEI).
+Our analysis starts with questioning the fact that, throughout the study, the authors construct and use a joint measure of gender equality of different countries, coming from different sources (see also the Appendix), providing little to no discussion about the reason in doing so.
+This is seen as a critical point, as it was previously showen that the indicators itselft have flaes and limitations, moreover the further combination of them should be justified.
 We visualized its composition useing a diagram shown in Figure 1.
-For measurables were used to compose a joint measure, two of them are indexes officially approved by world organizations, WEF Global Gender Gap and UNDP Gender Inequolity Index, one widely used measurable, ratio of female and male labor force participation, and newly constracted by authors measurable, the time since woman suffrage, presumably to track low-term changes.
+For measurables were used to compose a joint measure, two of them are indexes officially approved byworld organizations, WEF Global Gender Gap and UNDP Gender Inequolity Index, one widely used measurable, ratio of female and male labor force participation, and newly constracted by authors measurable, the time since woman suffrage, presumably to track low-term changes.
 The WEF Global Gender Gap has a total of fourteen sub-indexes, grouped in four categories: economic partisipation and opportunity, poiltical empowerment, educational attainment, health and survival.
 UNDP Gender Inequolity Index follows similar logic to cover the same categories that describe different aspects of human life, but utilising only 5 sub-indexes in total, two for health and reproduction-related issues and three others for three remaining categiries.
 Both indexes were critisied by several authors.
 Importantly, the comparison of WEF and UNDP index reveals, that two indexes share three subindexes that we indicate with colors: ratio of female and male labor force partisipation (yellow), share of seats in parliament (green) and enrolement into secondary education (blue).
 As a theid variable to constract PCA the authors used the ratio of female and male labor force partisipation, already included into the previous two indexes and balanced with other factors (below we also analyse the problematics related to the indexes inself).

-Our analysis starts with questioning the fact that, throughout the study, the authors construct and use a joint measure of gender equality of different countries, coming from different sources (see also the Appendix), providing little to no discussion about the reason in doing so.
-This is seen as a critical point, since some of the indicators used, such as WEF Global Gender Gap and UNDP Gender Inequality Index are far from being a complete representation of gender inequality, and were heavily criticized by many authors [@SK; @AS; @Permanyer].
-To summarise some of the main critics to them: The Gender Inequality Index from the UNDP is very highly related to the economic development, as it includes reproductive health indicators that can penalize less-developed countries, and it has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere.
-The WEF Global Gender Gap has a total of fourteen sub-indexes (some of them being the same as for the UNDP GII) where a cap to 1 is applied for those countries where the ratio is higher than 1.
-This means that countries treating equally men and women are ranked the same as countries disfavoring men.
+This prioretization of the famale-to-male ratio factor was not justified, which is further as .
+The design of WEF Global Gender Gap and UNDP Gender Inequality Index are far from being a complete representation of gender inequality, and were heavily criticized by many authors [@SK; @AS; @Permanyer].
+To summarise some of the main critics to them: The Gender Inequality Index from the UNDP is very highly related to the economic development, as it includes reproductive health indicators that can penalize poorly-developed countries, and it has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere.
+(Besides, one of the coefficients that has a highest priority in calcuclaiton of the economic partisipation and opportunity, "wage equality between men and women for similar work" subindex (that indicates how much women recieve more with respect to man for the same work) is a based on can be considered as a best experts guess).

-First of all, even after the right to vote, many law discriminative laws were still in presence and the alligment of law together with executive branch of the goverment and illimination of descrimination (as for example, despite to the right to work, the right to work can be suppressed for several decades), and for a cluster of the countries with slavary, the questions about the suffrage and racial are actually strongly connected (https://www.nature.com/articles/s41599-020-00554-3)[https://www.nature.com/articles/s41599-020-00554-3].
+To our best knowledge the indexing based on the was introduces for the first time.
+Thus, that the *assumption* that suffrage played a long lasting effect on the balance in gender equality looks reasonable but requires inverstigation.
+First of all, even after the right to vote, many discriminative laws were still in presence and the alligment of law together with executive branch of the goverment and illimination of descrimination (as for example, despite to the right to work, the right to work can be suppressed for several decades), and for a cluster of the countries with slavary, the questions about the suffrage and racial are actually strongly connected (https://www.nature.com/articles/s41599-020-00554-3)[https://www.nature.com/articles/s41599-020-00554-3].
 Is there any review on it? [https://www.nber.org/papers/w20864].
-Thus, that the *assumption* that suffrage played a long lasting effect on the balance in gender equality looks reasonable but requires inverstigation.

-The analysis of the whole structure reveals that the

-(some of them being the same as for the UNDP GII)

-To summarise some of the main critics to them: The Gender Inequality Index from the UNDP is very highly related to the economic development, as it includes reproductive health indicators that can penalize less-developed countries, and it has a "inexistent" measure of welfare loss of inequality, because it is based on a calculated gender equality measure that is reported nowhere.
-The WEF Global Gender Gap has a total of fourteen sub-indexes (some of them being the same as for the UNDP GII) where a cap to 1 is applied for those countries where the ratio is higher than 1.
-This means that countries treating equally men and women are ranked the same as countries disfavoring men.
+Acute changes in GEI should not imply an immediate change in GDEP.
+Spurious regressions with near-multicollinearity.

 [How PCA correlates with other components?
 Table for components?
 Plot PCA?
-PC1 explained variance 0.4, "Tools for Composite Indicators Building ", "Handbook on Constructing Composite Indicators".
-Check linearity.
+PC1 explained variance 0.4 (Eigenvalues, Component loadings, Bootstrap) [Tools for Composite Indicators Building]

+"Handbook on Constructing Composite Indicators".
+Check linearity (input data is not gaussian, assumptions for PCA does not work).
 "The Use of Discrete Data in PCA: Theory, Simulations, and Applications to Socioeconomic Indices".
-PCA on descrete data, PCA ordinal data]
+PCA on descrete data, PCA ordinal data, https://www.tqmp.org/RegularArticles/vol10-1/p040/p040.pdf]

-[What are the first and the second component?]
+"The PCA is intrinsically a linear procedure, so it is non-robust, in the sense of Huber (2003), to various distributional assumptions violations.
+In particular, if the distribution of x exhibits high skewness and/or kurtosis, the weights and eigenvalues in PCA will have higher variances, and converge to their asymptotic distributions slower (Davis 1977)."

 [One of the integral components of the WEF index is the ratio of avarage income for man and women. [check 40000 $].
 Another indicator "fairness of the salary" is not a subjective assessment from the World Economic Forum from the executives.
 Information summary on time since women suffrage: the table does not contain links on the related sources.]

-[model on national level: we can measure with higher desritization but hard to compare with global rating]

 ![Composed index denoted as Gendrer Equality Index.](figures/GenderEqualityIndex.drawio.png "Title")

 ## Pure replication and extended analysis

 - We want to compare the important variables here, that are all the ones from the conditional analysis (replication + extended) because when we check the correlation of log GDP and gender equality (both GEI and GDI), we see a big correlation that might cause to troubles if not taken into consideration when doing the analysis.
 Moreover, as the theorem @Lovell teaches us, this would be the same as performing a linear regression of gender differences on log GDP and gender equality, so why not?